EAT

 Add chopped vegetables and saute over high heat adding garlic last so that it will not burn, about ten minutes.

-appears to be pasty.
+Sprinkle spice mixture on top of vegetables and stir in until it appears to be pasty.
 Deglaze with about half a can of beer so that the mixture won’t stick.
 Add more beer if necessary.

 Add tomatoes and break them up with your spoon.
 Then add the Worcester sauce, hot sauce, tomato sauce, and beef stock.